MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

     For more detailed information about the permissions and the usage rights that each contains, see [Rights included in permissions levels](../configure-usage-rights.md#rights-included-in-permissions-levels).

 4. To edit the file, click **Save As**, which lets you save the protected file to its original file name extension.
 You can then edit the file by using the application that's associated with that file type.
-Usually, that means you can just double-click the file to open it.
 At this point, the file's label and protection is removed.

-    Note that because the viewer is for protected files, the **Save As** button is only enabled for protected files.
+    Note that because the viewer is for protected files, the **Save As** button is enabled only for protected files.

 5. When you have finished editing the file, in File Explorer, right-click the file to reapply the label.
 This action reapplies the protection.